williamaredal/LuxAI-S2/README.md

 * TODO Update spawn selection so that spawn rubble values are set to average rubble value for the 9 factory tiles and one tile around these.
      This allows selecting areas with lower rubble
 [X]
+* TODO Check if bidding 10 water and metal affects the number of factories that can be placed, if factories dont cost metal, bid 1 as default.
+This secures the first, best location more often.
+Combined with selection of 3rd best spot forces opponent to choose more bad spots with more rubble
+ [X]

 ### Heavy behaviour
 * TODO Update the assignments to have n heavy bots on ice gathering just outside the factory, and some light for ore collection